SeptiawanAjiP/LocationBased-AugmentedReality/README.md

 ## Usage

 To use this library, just extend the ARActivity class in your activity class.
-To add a point, just add an object ARPoint to getARLocations().
+To add points, just make ArrayList of Place, and call ARInitData with ArrayList of Place as the parameter.
 You can access the point that user clicked inside onARPointSelected's method.

 ```bash
 class MainActivity : ARActivity() {